Skip to content

 Even though bidets use clean water to wash your sensitive areas, some bidet seats even have their own way of sterilizing the water before it ever touches your body.

-The Eco-Nova bidet seat, for example, uses silver nano technology to sterilize the bidet wash water using trace amounts of silver.
+The Eco-Nova bidet seat, for example, uses silver nanotechnology to sterilize the bidet wash water using trace amounts of silver.
 The Eco-Nova also uses UV rays to sterilize the bidet wand and nozzles before and after each use.
+Pretty cool, huh?

-We’ve seen that bidets won’t cause or irritate hemorrhoids, but how exactly can bidets help with hemorrhoids?
+We’ve seen that bidets won’t cause or aggravate hemorrhoids, but how exactly can bidets help with hemorrhoids?

 First, let's look at an overview of bidets.
 There are various types of bidets, including bidet attachments, bidet toilet seats, and integrated bidet toilets, like the popular TOTO Neorest series.

-While each type of bidet has its own set of benefits and features, they all have the same function: Clean and refresh the genital and anal areas with water after using the toilet.
+While each type of bidet has its own set of benefits and features, they all have the same function: to clean and refresh the genital and anal areas with water after using the toilet.

 It’s easy to imagine how a spray of water can feel refreshing if you’re feeling itchy or swollen.
 Water soothes inflamed hemorrhoids with gentle bum-cleaning power.